 I got out.
 The sun was hot.
-I pulled out the phone and thought, “it’s time to check out Tesla mobile service.”
+I pulled the phone out and thought, "it's time to check out Tesla mobile service."
 Alas!
 There was no signal.
 And right then, I realized I just got us in a pickle.

 Facing the reality

-If you have never had to park by the side of a freeway, it’s actually scarier than it seems.
+If you have never had to park by the side of a freeway, it's scarier than it seems.
 Take my word for it.

 That didn't help with the anxiety, which was growing by the minute.

-That was because, from my point of view: the asphalt was hot, the family was hungry, kids were whining, the iPad was out of battery (we had Netflix kid shows downloaded for “emergencies”), and the charging cable was broken.
+That was because, from my point of view: the asphalt was hot, the family was hungry, the kids were whining, the iPad was out of battery (we had Netflix kid shows downloaded for "emergencies"), and the charging cable was broken.

 The only thing I had going for us at the time was the car's half-full charge to keep the AC running on the inside.
 Also, I was lucky that the puncture was on the right side, away from the road.